-Trentino–Alto Adige is an autonomous, bi-lingual region of northern Italy whose two constituent parts, the almost entirely Italian-speaking Trentino in the south and the German-speaking Alto Adige or Süd-Tirol (South Tyrol) in the north reflect post-World War One boundary re-drawing of what unti 1919 had been a part of the Austro-Hungarian Empire.
+Trentino–Alto Adige is an autonomous, bi-lingual region of northern Italy whose two constituent parts–the almost entirely Italian-speaking Trentino in the south and the German-speaking Alto Adige or Süd-Tirol (South Tyrol) in the nort– reflect post-World War One boundary re-drawing of what until 1919 had been a part of the Austro-Hungarian Empire .
 Süd-Tirol was ceded to Italy from what is now Austria.

 The main river traversing the region, the Adige (Italian-speaking) or Etsch (German-speaking) is fed by Alpine snowmelt.
 The valleys formed by the Adige river and its tributaries are home to almost all of the region’s vineyards.

-In 1839 the first Etruscan evidence was found indicating that the area was already growing grapes since pre-Roman times.
+In 1839 the first evidence of the Etruscans was found, indicating that the area was already growing grapes since pre-Roman times.
 In 1874 the Agrarian Institute of San Michele was founded; over the years it became the real engine and drive towards continuous improvement of the quality of wines from Trentino.